gscrow/dressipi-com/privacy.markdown

 ### Legal Disclosures
 It is possible that we will need to disclose information about you when required by law, subpoena, or other legal process or if we have a good faith belief that disclosure is reasonably necessary to

-(1) investigate, prevent, or take action regarding suspected or actual illegal activities or to assist government enforcement agencies;
+* Investigate, prevent, or take action regarding suspected or actual illegal activities or to assist government enforcement agencies;

-(2) enforce our agreements with you,
+* Enforce our agreements with you,

-(3) investigate and defend ourselves against any third-party claims or allegations,
+* Investigate and defend ourselves against any third-party claims or allegations,

-(4) protect the security or integrity of our Service (such as by sharing with companies facing similar threats); or
+* Protect the security or integrity of our Service (such as by sharing with companies facing similar threats); or

-(5) exercise or protect the rights and safety of Dressipi, our Users, personnel, or others.
+* Exercise or protect the rights and safety of Dressipi, our Users, personnel, or others.
 We attempt to notify Users about legal demands for their personal data when appropriate in our judgment, unless prohibited by law or court order or when the request is an emergency.
 We may dispute such demands when we believe, in our discretion, that the requests are overbroad, vague or lack proper authority, but we do not promise to challenge every demand.

 ### New Owner
 We can also share your personal data as part of a sale, merger or change in control, or in preparation for any of these events.
 Any other entity which buys us or part of our business will have the right to continue to use your data, but only in the manner set out in this Privacy Policy unless you agree otherwise